Hertsmere: History

 The Potters Bar Urban District (which coincided with the parish of South Mimms) was historically part of Middlesex, but had been transferred to Hertfordshire on 1 April 1965 when Greater London was created and Middlesex County Council abolished.

 The name "Hertsmere" was coined for the new district by combining the common abbreviation of Hertfordshire ("Herts") with "mere", an archaic word for a boundary, referencing the area's location on Hertfordshire's border with Greater London and also the fact that it straddles the historic county boundary between Middlesex and Hertfordshire.
 The name is reflected in the council's coat of arms, which shows a hart upon the battlements of a boundary wall.

 The district was awarded borough status on 15 April 1977, allowing the chair of the council to take the title of mayor.

 The borough was originally in the Metropolitan Police District, despite being outside the modern Greater London boundaries.
 It was transferred to Hertfordshire Constabulary in 2000.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new South West Hertfordshire unitary authority.